| The resins used vary. The earliest resins used, back in the 1960s,

 |

-Historically, there have been some batches of boats
+Historically, there have been some models and batches of boats

 that have suffered severely from blistering.
 Often this was due